oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         positive integer, and NAME has to be the name of the scattergather process defined via a scattergather
+                        directive in the workflow. (default: None) --set-resource-scopes RESOURCE=[global|local] [RESOURCE=[global|local] ...]
+                        Overwrite resource scopes.
+A scope determines how a constraint is reckoned in cluster execution.
+With RESOURCE=local, a constraint applied to RESOURCE using --resources will be considered the limit for each group submission.
+With RESOURCE=global, the constraint
+                        will apply across all groups cumulatively.
+By default, only `mem_mb` and `disk_mb` are considered local, all other resources are global.
+This may be modified in the snakefile using the `resource_scopes:` directive.
+                        Note that number of threads, specified via --cores, is always considered local.
+(See https://snakemake.readth
+                        edocs.io/en/stable/snakefiles/rules.html#resources-
-                        directive in the workflow. (default: None) --default-resources [NAME=INT ...], --default-res [NAME=INT ...]
+                        remote-execution for more info) (default: None) --default-resources [NAME=INT ...], --default-res [NAME=INT ...]
                         Define default values of resources for rules that do not define their own values.
 In addition to plain